python/pyperformance/doc/usage.rst

                         are no positive arguments, we'll run all benchmarks except the negative arguments.
 Otherwise we run only the positive arguments.
+  --inherit-environ VAR_LIST
+                        Comma-separated list of environment variable names
+                        that are inherited from the parent environment when running benchmarking subprocesses.
+  -p PYTHON, --python PYTHON
+                        Python executable (default: use running Python)

 Use ``python3 -m pyperformance list -b all`` to list all benchmarks.